 - Limited coverage: A patent only gives you rights to the specific product described in the patent.

 - Maintenance: Maintenance fees are required at three times during the life of a patent and add to the overall cost of a patent.

 A poor man’s patent is a document containing details of your invention that you mail to yourself and keep unopened.
-The patent applies the first-to-invent approach and uses the letter’s postmark as the invention’s date of conception.
+The patent applies the first-to-invent approach and uses the letter’s postmark as the invention’s conception date.
 The first-to-invent system was replaced with a first-to-file rule in May 2013, rendering the poor man’s patent obsolete.

-We recommend provisional patents as a lower cost way to protect intellectual property while developing an invention.
+We recommend provisional patents as a lower-cost way to protect intellectual property while developing an invention.
 They’re a great way to protect inventions while completing development, arranging financing, or preparing the nonprovisional application.
-Though more inexpensive than nonprovisional patents, they only last for 12 months, so you’ll still have to pay for a nonprovisional application.
+Though more inexpensive than a nonprovisional (standard) patent, they only last for 12 months.
+You’ll still have to pay for a nonprovisional application.

-If you need a professional to guide you through the patent application process, check out Rocket Lawyer’s Find a Lawyer feature.
-Just choose “Copyrights, Trademarks, and Patents” in the pull-down menu and select your state.
+If you need a professional to guide you through the patent application process, consider Rocket Lawyer’s Find a Lawyer feature.
+On the website, choose “Copyrights, Trademarks, and Patents” in the pulldown menu and select your state.
 Rocket Lawyer will provide contact information, qualifications, and standard fees for local patent attorneys.

-5. How Much Does It Cost to Patent a Name?
+How Much Does It Cost To Patent a Name?